 Understanding the Call to Discipleship: Community Service

 This program is designed to provide the Marist senior with the opportunity to put his or her faith into action through service to others outside the Marist community.
-Each student is asked to give one hour of service each school day at his or her assigned place of service.
+Each student is asked to give several hours of service each school week at his or her assigned place of service.
 Each service site provides the student with the opportunity to become actively involved with the people there and to learn about a particular ministry.
 The various areas of service widen the student’s perspective of humanity, inviting and challenging the student to bring forth Gospel values in himself or herself and others.

-During the 2017-18 school year, the Community Service partner sites are: Park Lawn ADT, Park Lawn Workshop, Sertoma Centre (2 locations), Elim Christian School, Elim Christian Work Services, Smith Senior Living, Providence Health Care, St. Barnabas School, Christ the King School, Clissold School, St. John Fisher School, St. Linus School, St. Margaret of Scotland School, Most Holy Redeemer School, Queen of Martyrs School, St. Walter School, and Little Company of Mary Hospital.
+During the 2019-2020 school year, the Community Service partner sites are: Council Oak Montessori, Garden Center Services, Park Lawn ADT, Park Lawn Workshop, Sertoma Centre (2 locations), Elim Christian School, Elim Christian Work Services, Smith Senior Living, Palos Heights Rehabilitation Center, St. Barnabas School, Christ the King School, Clissold School, St. Germaine, St. Linus School, St. Margaret of Scotland School, Queen of Martyrs School, St. Walter School, and Little Company of Mary Hospital.

 Peer Leadership Coordinator